In my 17 years in the IT industry, I’ve seen lots of changes in how we deal with features, but nothing like what’s going on now.

 What does this say about the future of programming?

-I’ll stop with the references here, but with a quick Google search you’ll already find software related A.I. based services popping up.
-(UX landing page builder based on AI, recommendation engines and so forth).
+I’ll stop with the references after this, but a quick Google search will show software related A.I. based services popping up like crazy like, UX landing page builder based on AI, recommendation engines, etc.

 A.I. – A Game Changer